TarjMecwan/CSC365-Project/docs/user.stories.md

   - The system will notify the user, so that they do not make the same payment twice.
 9. Exception: User enters invalid data format in a form field (e.g., entering letters in a numerical field).
 The system will display an error message highlighting the specific field(s) with invalid input and provide guidance on the expected format, enabling the user to correct the information and proceed with the form submission.
+10. Expection: A user posts a shoe that is not on the catalog
+ - The system will allow the user to add their shoe as a new model.
+11. Exception: The user tries to sell a shoe at a negative price
+   - The system will force the user to sell the shoe inside a proper range.
+12. Exception: A user spam posts the same shoe listing multiple times.
+  - The system will notify the user and will only allow one posting for each entry of shoe in the catalog.